save-thinking/docs/ADR/StorageFramework.md

 ### Decision

-Decided on IndexDB.
+Decided on IndexedDB.

 ### Status

-Decided on IndexDB against other alternatives.
+Decided on IndexedDB against other alternatives.

 ## Details